Rapid Support Forces: Ideology

-Eltayeb has claimed that while the RSF "has strategically positioned itself as a vanguard against 'Islamists'," this is a way to conceal its war crimes under the guise of counter-terrorism.
+Sudanese author Amgad Eltayeb has claimed that while the RSF "has strategically positioned itself as a vanguard against 'Islamists, this is a way to conceal its war crimes under the guise of counter-terrorism.
 He also stated that "certain establishment pundits and diplomats have echoed this narrative, casting the RSF as a viable bulwark against an 'Islamist resurgence'". and 'a veneer that conceals its historical criminal nature, patronage networks, illicit resource extraction and foreign sponsorship", such that designation of the RSF as "anti-Islamist" is "partisan sloganeering" to conceal its actions and "not objective analysis" in his eyes.
-He has also characterized the RSF as "an entity that was established and constructed by the Islamist regime under General Omar al-Bashir to impose its ideology and racist 'civilisational project'." of promoting Arab supremacy and anti-African sentiment.
+He has also characterized the RSF as "an entity that was established and constructed by the Islamist regime under General Omar al-Bashir to impose its ideology and racist 'civilisational project of promoting Arab supremacy and anti-African sentiment.

-Tubiana has described Hemedti as leading the Janjaweed under his command to murder the mostly Muslim and non-Arab population of Darfur.
-According to witness testimony, "the Janjaweed rammed non-Arab men with their pickup trucks and raped women in the name of jihad and rape non-Arab civilians in the name of 'jihad'" in 2006.
+The researcher Jérôme Tubiana described Hemedti as leading the Janjaweed under his command to murder the mostly Muslim and non-Arab population of Darfur.
+According to witness testimony, "the Janjaweed rammed non-Arab men with their pickup trucks and raped women in the name of jihad and rape non-Arab civilians in the name of 'jihad' in 2006.

-In February 2025 the RSF announced that it had formed an agreement with its allies to form a secular and democratic "New Sudan" government with a bill of rights.
+In February 2025, the RSF announced that it had formed an agreement with its allies to form a secular and democratic "New Sudan" government with a bill of rights.
 However, their stated commitment to the rule of law has also been greeted with widespread skepticism.
-Alan Boswell, Horn of Africa project director for the International Crisis Group, described the move as purely motivated by the RSF's desire to "increase its own legitimacy and leverage" and lamented that it was most likely to "only make the war even harder to end and Sudan even harder to piece back together."
-DW quoted unnamed UN officials in 2025 as making similar comments, fearing that the formation of a parallel government would only fragment Sudan futher and undermine diplomatic efforts to create peace; Al Jazeera quoted a spokesman for UN secretary-general Antonio Guterres as making similar comments, expressing concern that the move would "increase the fragmentation of the country and risk making this crisis even worse".
+Alan Boswell, Horn of Africa project director for the International Crisis Group, described the move as purely motivated by the RSF's desire to "increase its own legitimacy and leverage" and lamented that it was most likely to "only make the war even harder to end and Sudan even harder to piece back together".
+DW quoted unnamed UN officials in 2025 as making similar comments, fearing that the formation of a parallel government would only fragment Sudan further and undermine diplomatic efforts to create peace; Al Jazeera quoted a spokesman for UN secretary-general Antonio Guterres as making similar comments, expressing concern that the move would "increase the fragmentation of the country and risk making this crisis even worse".
 Osama Abuzaid, a political researcher affiliated with the CEDEJ in Khartoum, reported "heightened skepticism" among observers about the intentions of the RSF, citing the risk of "a facade of civilian rule without substantive democratisation" with "military-backed structures [continuing] to shape power behind the scenes".
 In August 2025, the UN Security Council issued a statement against the RSF's formation of a parallel government, urging the RSF and SAF to instead come to a peace agreement that could lead to "a credible, inclusive transition to a civilian-led government that can lead the country towards democratic elections" and expressing "alarm" about "reports of a renewed RSF offensive this week in El Fasher".